-The number of models for creating water partnerships is as numerous as the number of reasons systems have for pursuing them.
-This guide is focused on the most common tool for creating water partnerships in North Carolina, which is an interlocal agreement.
-There are hundreds, if not thousands, of these agreements in place throughout the state, ranging from simple agreements intended to cover sale of water by Community A to Community B, to a complex series of individual agreements that when taken together can be used to create a consolidated regional utility model.
+The number of models for creating water and wastewater partnerships is as numerous as the number of reasons systems have for pursuing them.
+This guide is focused on the most common tool for creating water and wastewater partnerships in North Carolina: an interlocal agreement.
 For the past 20 years, the EFC has provided direct assistance to communities developing partnerships through these agreements and has reviewed agreements from communities throughout the state.
-We have identified a collection of governance, financial, and technical issues that seemed to us to be integral to the success of these agreements.
-Where the issue in question was addressed improperly or ignored all together, there has been a greater likelihood of tension or problems between the partners.
-Many of these issues are not easy issues to address.
-In fact, the absence of clauses dealing with these issues is at times intentional, and is based on the understandable desire of the partners to avoid addressing an issue that could potentially jeopardize the entire agreement.
+We have identified a collection of governance, financial and technical issues that seemed to us to be integral to the success of these agreements.